rohildshah/rohildshah.github.io/_pages/about.md

 I am a 4th-year Computer Science undergraduate at the [University of California, Santa Barbara](https://www.ucsb.edu/) within the [College of Creative Studies](https://ccs.ucsb.edu/).
 I am currently a student researcher in the **UCSB Neural Information Retrieval Lab**, advised by [Prof. Tao Yang](https://cs.ucsb.edu/people/faculty/tao-yang).

-**I am applying to Ph.D. programs in Computer Science for the 2026 academic year.**
+**I am applying to MS/Ph.D. programs in Computer Science for the 2026 academic year.**

 My research focuses on the intersection of **Systems and Machine Learning**.
 I am interested in designing the data infrastructure and retrieval logic required to support reliable, large-scale Agentic AI systems.